 On June 9, 2021, the Company announced a strategic transaction to acquire KumoCare, a virtual care platform to further expand NeuPath's virtual care and telemedicine offerings.
-Prior to the COVID-19 pandemic, patients and their physicians alike preferred an in-person care experience.
+Prior to COVID-19, patients and their physicians alike preferred an in-person care experience.
 The care model changed out of necessity in 2020 to bring about virtual care via telemedicine that was both clinically useful and economically viable.
 NeuPath went from no virtual care visits in 2019 to nearly 10% of all consultations in 2020 and is currently above those levels in 2021.
 There are numerous benefits to NeuPath from this transaction, including:

-- reduced wait times with more efficient and easy access for both patients and their physicians; - drives a new revenue line for NeuPath across all of NeuPath's offerings; - the ability to provide care beyond the physical constraints of clinic locations and hours; - · seamless integration with health card validation and payment processing; and - NeuPath intends to unveil additional business lines over time, powered by the KumoCare platform.
+- reduced wait times with more efficient and easy access for both patients and their physicians; - drives a new revenue line for NeuPath across all of NeuPath's offerings; - the ability to provide care beyond the physical constraints of clinic locations and hours; - seamless integration with health card validation and payment processing; and - NeuPath intends to unveil additional business lines over time, powered by the KumoCare platform.

-Under the terms of the definitive agreement, and in consideration for the purchase of 100% of the issued and outstanding shares of Aidly Inc. and KumoCare Peel York Inc., the owners of KumoCare, NeuPath has agreed to pay total consideration of up to \$1.5 million subject to a net working capital adjustment, payable as follows: (i) \$1.0 million payable in NeuPath shares based on the volume weighted average price for the ten consecutive trading days immediately preceding the signing date; and (ii) additional cash consideration of up to \$0.5 million, based on the achievement of certain operational targets.
-The acquisition is subject to customary closing conditions, including approval by the TSX Venture Exchange (the "Exchange").
-The transaction is expected to close in the third guarter of 2021.
+On August 16, 2021, the Company closed the acquisition of KumoCare.
+Under the terms of the definitive agreement, and in consideration for the purchase of 100% of the issued and outstanding shares of Aidly Inc. the owner of KumoCare, NeuPath has agreed to pay total consideration of up to \$1.5 million subject to a net working capital adjustment, payable as follows: (i) \$1.0 million paid in NeuPath shares at an issue price of \$0.70 per share; and (ii) additional cash consideration of up to \$0.5 million, based on the achievement of certain operational targets.